Zach McKinstry Player Props: Tigers vs. Blue Jays

 Zach McKinstry At The Plate

-- In 20.3% of his games this year, McKinstry has had at least one RBI.
-He's picked up more than one in 6.3% and driven in three or more of his team's runs in one contest.
+- McKinstry has had at least one RBI in 20.0% of his games this season (16 of 80), with two or more RBI five times (6.3%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In 32 of 79 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in 32 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.